tytydraco/yessleep/out/My_sons_eating_disorder_is_getting_out_of_hand.md

 I burst back through the frontdoor to see a scene I would like to one day be able to erase from my memory.

-Her body was laid on the floor, white as snow.
+Her body was laid on the living room floor, white as snow.
 Theo was crouched beside her, his mouth smeared with red.

 He had bitten into her neck, tearing away a chunk, and was chewing it with the same innocent delight of a child enjoying a crisp apple.